goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 - **PP**: Prepositional Phrase
 - **VP**: Verb Phrase

-Below is an exmample of a constituency parse tree for the sentence:
+Below is an example of a constituency parse tree for the sentence:

 > I will never stop learning.

-Notice that sentence tokens (the words) are always leaves and in their natural language order.
+Notice that sentence tokens (the words) are always leaves of the tree and in their natural language order.
+That is, we should always be able to read the tree leaves from left to right and have our exact sentence.

 ![Consituency Parse Tree]({{ site.url }}/assets/ConstituencyTree.jpg)